Smalltalk: History

 There are a large number of Smalltalk variants.
 The unqualified word Smalltalk is often used to indicate the Smalltalk-80 language and compatible VM, the first version to be made publicly available and created in 1980.
 The first hardware-environments which ran the Smalltalk VMs were Xerox Alto computers.

 Smalltalk was the product of research led by Alan Kay at Xerox Palo Alto Research Center (PARC); Alan Kay designed most of the early Smalltalk versions, Adele Goldberg wrote most of the documentation, and Dan Ingalls implemented most of the early versions.
 The first version, termed Smalltalk-71, was created by Kay in a few mornings on a bet that a programming language based on the idea of message passing inspired by Simula could be implemented in "a page of code".
 A later variant used for research work is now termed Smalltalk-72 and influenced the development of the Actor model.
 Its syntax and execution model were very different from modern Smalltalk variants.

+The first Smalltalk interpreter actually implemented was for Smalltalk-72, and was written by Dan Ingalls in about 700 lines of BASIC in October 1972 for the Data General Nova.
+This version was demonstrated at the MIT AI Lab by Alan Kay in November that year.
+The first bitmap line drawing routines were implemented by Ted Kaehler in late December 1972.
+Smalltalk-72 was ported to the Xerox Alto in April 1973, the same month the first units began operation.

 After significant revisions which froze some aspects of execution semantics to gain performance (by adopting a Simula-like class inheritance model of execution), Smalltalk-76 was created.
-This system had a development environment featuring most of the now familiar tools, including a class library code browser/editor.
-Smalltalk-80 added metaclasses, to help maintain the "everything is an object" (except variables) paradigm by associating properties and behavior with individual classes, and even primitives such as integer and boolean values (for example, to support different ways to create instances).
+This system had a development environment featuring most of the now-familiar tools, including a class library code browser/editor.
+Smalltalk-80 added metaclasses, to help maintain the "everything is an object" (except variables) paradigm by associating properties and behavior with individual classes, and even primitives such as integer and Boolean values (for example, to support different ways to create instances).

-Smalltalk-80 was the first language variant made available outside of PARC, first as Smalltalk-80 Version 1, being given to a small number of firms (Hewlett-Packard, Apple Computer, Tektronix, and Digital Equipment Corporation (DEC)) and universities (UC Berkeley) for peer review and implementing on their platforms.
-Later, in 1983, a general availability implementation, named Smalltalk-80 Version 2, was released as an image (platform-independent file with object definitions) and a virtual machine specification.
-ANSI Smalltalk has been the standard language reference since 1998.